 Today, I’m making a different choice and decide to go my way.

-Having being battered by the sea, the piece of driftwood will finally claim its place on a stretch of sand and bear witness to those who come by.
+Having being battered by the sea, the piece of driftwood will finally claim its place on a stretch of sand and will bear witness to those who come by.

 This beach will never look the way it looks today.
 The transformative power of water and shifting sand won’t allow it.
 Each moment is unique.
 That’s its nature.